Murder charge laid in June death of Fort McMurray man | CBC News

 A Fort McMurray man has been arrested in connection with the death of John Bradley Healey, whose body was found on a rural road near the northern city in June.

-Trevor Kirke Brown has been charged in death of 36-year-old John Bradley Healey
+Trevor Kirke Bown has been charged in death of 36-year-old John Bradley Healey

-RCMP in Fort McMurray have charged Trevor Kirke Brown, 36, with first-degree murder in the death of John Bradley Healey, whose body was found on a gravel road in June.
+RCMP in Fort McMurray have charged Trevor Kirke Bown, 36, with first-degree murder in the death of John Bradley Healey, whose body was found on a gravel road in June.

 RCMP arrested the Fort McMurray resident on Friday and are holding him in custody, police said in a news release Monday.

-The body of Healey was found June 13 on an access road between Grayling Crescent and Abasand Drive.
+The body of Healey, formerly of Clarenville, N.L., was found June 13 on an access road between Grayling Crescent and Abasand Drive.

+Healey had recently been charged with gun-related offences and was also facing multiple drug trafficking charges.

 An autopsy determined the manner of death was homicide.
 Cpl.
 Teri-Ann Deobald said investigators are not revealing the cause of death.